ultralytics/ultralytics/docs/en/integrations/google-collab.md

 - **Scheduled Execution:** Developers can set notebooks to run automatically at specified times.

-- **Extensions and Widgets:** Google Collab allows for adding functionality through third-party extensions and interactive widgets.
+- **Extensions and Widgets:** Google Colab allows for adding functionality through third-party extensions and interactive widgets.

-## Keep Learning about Google Collab
+## Keep Learning about Google Colab

 If you’d like to dive deeper into Google Colab, here are a few resources to guide you.

-- **[Training Custom Datasets with Ultralytics YOLOv8 in Google Colab](https://www.ultralytics.com/blog/training-custom-datasets-with-ultralytics-yolov8-in-google-collab)**: Learn how to train custom datasets with Ultralytics YOLOv8 on Google Colab.
+- **[Training Custom Datasets with Ultralytics YOLOv8 in Google Colab](https://www.ultralytics.com/blog/training-custom-datasets-with-ultralytics-yolov8-in-google-Colab)**: Learn how to train custom datasets with Ultralytics YOLOv8 on Google Colab.
 This comprehensive blog post will take you through the entire process, from initial setup to the training and evaluation stages.

 - **[Curated Notebooks](https://colab.google/notebooks/)**: Here you can explore a series of organized and educational notebooks, each grouped by specific topic areas.

-- **[Google Collab’s Medium Page](https://medium.com/google-colab)**: You can find tutorials, updates, and community contributions here that can help you better understand and utilize this tool.
+- **[Google Colab’s Medium Page](https://medium.com/google-colab)**: You can find tutorials, updates, and community contributions here that can help you better understand and utilize this tool.

 ## Summary

 We’ve dicsussed how you can easily experiment with Ultralytics YOLOv8 models on Google Colab.
 You can use Google Colab to train and evaluate your models on GPUs and TPUs with a few clicks.

-For more details, visit [Google Collab’s FAQ page](https://research.google.com/colaboratory/intl/en-GB/faq.html).
+For more details, visit [Google Colab’s FAQ page](https://research.google.com/colaboratory/intl/en-GB/faq.html).

 Interested in more YOLOv8 integrations?
 Visit the [Ultralytics integration guide page](index.md) to explore additional tools and capabilities that can improve your machine-learning projects.